d4n3sh/thedaneshproject/content/posts/2007-08-24-malaysian-ubuntu-repository.md

 > &#8220; `deb http://mirror.inigo-tech.com/ubuntu/ feisty feisty-backports universe multiverse "`

-I can&#8217;t test the performance gain as I don&#8217;t have an ubuntu box at home but I am quite sure you would see improvements since we don&#8217;t need to access the super fast (ya right!!) international gateway.
+I can't test the performance gain as I don't have an ubuntu box at home but I am quite sure you would see improvements since we don't need to access the super fast (ya right!!) international gateway.

 Please drop me a note on your experience with this new mirror.